-March 2 (Reuters) - The Dow and S&P 500 fell on Friday and were on track for weekly losses as investor anxiety built over a possible global trade war following President Donald Trump's threat to impose import tariffs on steel and aluminum.
+March 2 (Reuters) - The Dow industrials fell more than 1 percent for a fourth straight day on Friday on mounting fears of a global trade war following President Donald Trump's promise to impose import tariffs on steel and aluminum.

-Trump's announcement comes at a time when the markets was already on edge over rising U.S. interest rates and bond yields, though some investors said a lot of details still need to be worked out.
+The move however comes at a time when markets are already on edge over rising U.S. interest rates and bond yields.

 J.C.
-Penney Co Inc shares fell 5.5 percent after the department store chain missed same-store sales estimates.
+Penney Co Inc shares plunged 8.7 percent after the department store chain missed same store sales estimates.